 If you’re new to seeing our days recapped in this format, check out our archive of previous wrapups here for some more info on why we take this approach and some other highlights of our adventures.
 And if you haven’t checked out our unschooling “curriculum plan” for Ashar’s 12th-grade year, I definitely encourage you to take a look at that too!

 All things theater and Shakespeare

 September was filled with practices for and then performances of Antony and Cleopatra through our local Shakespeare company, Orangemite Studios, where she and her friend Nash were cast as Cleopatra’s attendants.

 Well, fun note: They didn’t have a Duncan.
-So after a few rehearsals, Dan said… “I could probably do that.”
-He went and read, did very well, and now he gets to play Sarah’s soon-to-be-murdered dad in a Shakespeare play.
+So after a few rehearsals, Kaitlyn said… “I could probably do that.”
+He went and read, did very well, and now he gets to play Ashar’s soon-to-be-murdered dad in a Shakespeare play.